mmbman/Katagiri/1979-06-11-Fukanzazengi-Lecture3.md

 So, just arrange all circumstances, inwardly and outwardly, and stand up.
 Bloom.
 Your tree must bloom.
 And if you bloom, everyone looks at you.
 Everyone realizes.
 Okay?

 Because if you bloom, according to Buddhism, one is many, and many is one.
 You are connected with many thousand.
-So if one tiny seed, tiny rose flower blooms here, immediately [the] whole world is connected. *[unintelligible]* Directly or indirectly.
+So, if one tiny seed, tiny rose flower blooms here, immediately [the] whole world is connected.
+They will all be connected, directly or indirectly.
 It's very helpful for you, for others.
 So Dogen used the term, "Flower blooms, the world arises."
 Spring comes, flower blooms.
 Which of the two comes first?
 We don't know. *[unintelligible]*.
 Weed blooms.
 Flower blooms; that's you....
 The world exists; look at the [flower] blooming.

-That blooming flower is very active life.
-[You cannot escape?].
-In other words, exists.
-And also, *[unintelligible]* the other seasons exist.
+That blooming flower is very active life, carrying on in Spring.
+And the world exists.
+And also, in turn, the other seasons exist.
 You bloom; first of all, we have to bloom.
 If you bloom, you are not one, you are many.

 So, take one step.
 If you take one step ... it's many steps immediately.
-If you take one step perfectly, one step connects to second step very naturally, and also *[unintelligible]* steps.
+That's why if you take one step perfectly, one step connects to second step very naturally, and also [zero?] steps.
 You can do [it].
 And next, it continues.
 It is perfect.

 ##### 1:36:06

-**Question**: *[unintelligible]*
+**Question**: Can you say what an arhat is?

-**Katagiri**: Well, arhats, bodhisattvas, and tathagatas, are all discrimination, aren't they...
+**Katagiri**: Well, arhats, bodhisattvas, and tathagatas, are all discrimination, aren't they?
 Well, [they are] categories of Buddhist capabilities.
-So temporarily, we categorized the buddhas' capability, the quality of buddhas is categorized. *[unintelligible]* ... there is arhat, and bodhisattva, and well-gone ...
+So temporarily, we categorized the buddhas' capability, the quality of buddhas is categorized. *[unintelligible]* ... there is arhat, and bodhisattva, and well-gone, et cetera.
 Arhat means a person who deserves to see respect from others.
 To deserve, to command, respect from others, that is arhat, because he becomes arhat by reaching the final goal, entering nirvana.
-So everyone respects; perfect.
+So everyone respects [that]; perfect.

 ##### 1:37:39